Here’s how to forage for your food

 What kinds of things were you doing?

-We got this idea into our heads that we would start using our local landscape as a supermarket like my grandmother had once done, so we went to Westerpark to go food shopping.
+We got this idea into our heads that we would start using our local landscape as a supermarket like my grandmother had once done, so we went to Westerpark in Amsterdam to go food shopping.
 It was amazing because we found so much.
 After that we started getting more experimental.
 At some point we were washing our hair with berries, making our own cleaning products to wash our clothes, and brewing beer with weeds.
 Our friends even began asking us if everything was OK as our whole living room was completely overrun by the plants and weeds we were harvesting.

 And how did that develop into what you are doing today?